 When it comes to Myalgic Encephalomyelitis there are known contraindications to exercise that all physiotherapists must be aware of.

-In the UK, the NICE Guidelines were updated and published in October 2021 with new guidance:
+After a review of the evidence in the UK, the NICE Guidelines were updated and published in October 2021 with new guidance:

 Physios for ME's response to the updated NICE Guidelines can be read here.

 In the US, the Centre for Disease Control (CDC) have also removed GET from their guidelines.